-- The Australian National University, Canberra online catalogs or course listings
+- The Australian National University, Canberra, catalog search.

 - MyEAP Course Catalog to search for courses previously taken by UC students at each of our Australian universities, including the ANU.
-Additional courses may be available and not all courses may still be offered.
-ANU courses that have not yet been taken for credit will not appear in the MyEAP Course Catalog.
+Many more courses are available and not all courses may still be offered.

-You are required to take a full-time course of study while enrolled at the ANU.
-Students usually enroll in four or five courses per semester to meet the 24 UC quarter unit requirement.
+You are required to take a full-time course of study while abroad.
+24 quarter/16 semester UC units per semester are required; usually four or five courses.

 The Australian National University (ANU) in Canberra is the nation’s premier research institution and is highly ranked internationally.
 The university is distinctly “Aussie” in feel (no transplanted British architecture) and student composition.
 While other Australian universities draw students largely from the communities surrounding the university, the ANU attracts students from all over the country and around the world.
 Returning UCEAP students will be able to say they studied at Australia's top university!